 The Haunt of Edgemont is a spectacular Halloween haunted house at a residential home in the Edgemont Village neighbourhood of North Vancouver in October.

 It is one of if not the best family-created haunted house in the entire Lower Mainland.
-Due to COVID-19, however, it will not be happening in 2020, at least not in its usual full-scale amazing format.
+Due to COVID-19, however, it did not happen in 2020, at least not in its usual full-scale amazing format.

 The Haunt of Edgemont

 The theme for 2019 was “True North Terror”.
 It showcased spooky Canadian stories and myths.
 “True North Terror” ran between October 11th and the 31st from 6:30 until 9:30 pm on weekdays and from noon until 9:30 pm on Saturdays and Sundays.

 What to Expect